 We drive along the base of the eastern bluff of the Missouri River valley for the next approximately 30 km (18.5 mi).
-The stratigraphic sequence beneath this bluff line is similar to that we observed at the last stop.
+The stratigraphic sequence beneath this bluff line is similar to that which we observed at the last stop.
 We cross the Boyer River about 4 km north of Stop 2.
 This river carried outwash from the Des Moines Lobe of the Laurentide ice sheet from about 18-16.5 ka.
-The late glacial floodplain is 10-15 m below the level of the modern floodplain, but rises above the modern floodplain level about 12 km up the valley.
-Steeper-thanmodern last-glacial gradients are typical of valleys that drained the Laurentide ice sheet.
-The
+The late glacial floodplain is 10-15 m below the level of the modern floodplain but rises above it approximately 12 km up the valley.
+Steeper-than-modern last-glacial gradients are typical of valleys that drained the Laurentide ice sheet.
+The Missouri River valley widens as we proceed north, and the depth to bedrock increases.
+This is a region of classic "loess topography" produced by a combination of a thick loess mantle and deeply entrenched stream systems.
+Shimek (1896, 1898) proposed the eolian origin for loess on the basis of the occurrence of terrestrial gastropod fauna in the loess and the distribution of the loess across the highest parts of the landscape in this region.